muxup/muxup-site/pages/2024q1/reflections-on-ten-years-of-llvm-weekly.md

 ## Miscellaneous thoughts

 To state the obvious, ten years is kind of a long time.
-A lot has happened with me in that time - I've got married, had a son, co-founded and helped grow a company, and then moved on from that, kicked off the upstream RISC-V LLVM backend, and much more.
+A lot has happened with me in that time - I've got married, we had a son, I co-founded and helped grow a company, and then moved on from that, kicked off the upstream RISC-V LLVM backend, and much more.
 One of the things I love working with compilers is that there's always new things to learn, and writing LLVM Weekly helps me learn at least a little more each week in areas outside of where I'm currently working.
 There's been a lot of changes in LLVM as well.
 Off the top off my
 head: there's been the move from SVN to Git, moving the Git repo to GitHub,